dalerog/GuitarStrap/v001/README.md

 This covers how to build your own guitar strap without needing a sewing machine.

+Note: Sorry to have to say this, but I take no responsibility for any damage that happens to you, your guitar, or anything else as a results of this project.
+My straps have been great, but your straps, body and guitar are different.
+If, however, you end up becoming famous while wearing a strap base on these designs I will take full credit for your success and become the hit of the dog park.

 ![The finished strap and the parts to make a new one](/images/StartToFinish.png)

 ## Parts

 The following are the parts you are going to need:

 * Paracord: ~4 feet of paracord.
 I used 550 paracord that I happened to have.
-I would support your local hardware store.
+I would support your local hardware store and buy from them.
 Depending on your guitar's strap pins smaller paracord might work better because it can fit tighter under the pin.
+Using smaller cord might require smaller cord locks.
-* Webbing:  2 feet of webbing 2 inches wide.
-I think nylon webbeing would be prefered, but I used polypropolene.
-I bought XXX, but I would not recommend it.
-See reasons below.
+* Webbing:  ~2 feet of 2 inch wide webbing.
+I think nylon webbing would be prefered, but I used [polypropolene](https://a.co/d/hPpISSm).
+The one I bought is more slippery than I would like.
+See below for more information.
-* Grommets: 2 3/4 inchd grommets.
+* Grommets: 2 3/4 inch grommets.
+I bought the [combo kit](https://a.co/d/2DWDpeO) which includes the necessary tools.
-* Cord Locks: I used these XXX.
+* Cord Locks: I used [single slot](https://a.co/d/drngbGX) and [double slot](https://a.co/d/clO3hms).
-* Velcro Cable Ties: You want to use smaller ties.
+* Velcro Cable Ties: You want to use smaller shorter ties.
 I borrowed some from my phone cables.
-Older ones can work better.
+Older ones can work better as they are not too grippy.

+These are not affiliate links.

 ![The parts to make a new one](/images/Parts.png)

 ## Tools
-* Grommet Tools: I used this one XXX.
-Here is an Amazon link XXX.
+* Grommet Tools: I bought this [combo kit](https://a.co/d/2DWDpeO).
 * Soldering Iron: This is optional, but it is the way I put holes in the webbing.
-* Scissors
+* Scissors and/or knife
-* Measuring Tape
-* Ruler
+* Combination square, measuring Tape, and/or ruler

+## Preparation

+There are two main parts of the strap: the webbing and the paracord.
+The webbing is for comfort and only it should contact your body.
+The parachord is for connecting to the guitar and only it should touch the guitar.
+If it wasn't for comfort, the whole thing could be parachord.

+This strap can be completely customized to your body, playing style, and guitar.
+The measurements provided here are a good starting point, but you might like things differently.
+I play electric quitar in the classical position and like a shorter strap.
+If your guitar is hitting your knees when you play, you will want something longer.

+The ideal design is to have the webbing touching touching your body as it goes across your shoulder.
+There should be a couple of extra inches hanging off your body in the front and back.
+Try on your favorite guitar strap and measure where it stops touching your body.
+This is the measurement you want to use for the webbing.
+Generally, the size of this part of the strap will not change based on how lowe you wear the guitar.
+It should be fairly consistant.
+I used 2 feet for my strap.

+You need enough parachord to go from the strap to the guitar and back again.
+Using your favorite guitar strap as a model measure how much space you need.
+Add a couple of extra inches for looping the strap and tying knots.
+I used ~2 feet.
+If you wear your guitar lower this is where you should add length.

 ## Steps

+* Prepare the webbing
+    * Cut 2 feet of webbing.
+This can be sized to preference

 ## Use